 There are fewer problems with security and trust, as you are responsible for the quality and aware of what and how you sell.
 An online store doesn’t need such complex functionality as a marketplace does.
 Moreover, today there is no problem in building an online store as many platforms like Shopify or WooCommerce offer canned solutions for this.
 And there are also many ways to increase traffic to your store so you won’t struggle to find customers.

-Example: Skullcandy, a brand of audio electronic products.
+Example: Skullcandy is a brand of audio-electronic products.
 This online shop offers high-quality headphones and earphones.
-The website has an outstanding design, as well as great content which distinguishes the company from many competitors.
+The website has an outstanding design and great content, which distinguishes the company from many competitors.
 As a result, customers enjoy shopping there not only due to brand recognition.
+WhatsApp marketing, with its multiple features, is another platform to start and grow your eCommerce business within a few clicks.

 A business model also depends on the target audience, namely who sells for whom.
 There are 4 traditional types: B2B, B2C, C2C, C2B.
 Let’s explore each of them individually.